Selena holds BMus (hons)

 Selena began her musical career as a composer, gaining a Dutch Government Scholarship to study at the Royal Conservatory of The Hague with composer Louis Andriessen.
 She won numerous prizes as a student including BBC Young Composers.
 She was awarded an orchestral commission for the BBC Philharmonic Orchestra and her music has been broadcast on BBC Radio 3.

 Selena is a specialist Kodály practitioner and is an occasional tutor for the British Kodály Academy.
 She gained a distinction in Advanced Musicianship from the Kodály Centre of London and also has a qualification in Kodály Methdology accredited by the Royal Conservetoire of Scotland.
 She runs courses in Kodály musicianship as well as incorporating this approach into her teaching practise in a variety of areas.
-She is advisor in further education for the British Kodály Academy.
+She also teaches musicianship on the Accredited Certificate in Kodály Music Eductation.

 KOGG is an experimental electronic music collaboration between Selena Kay and Cerys Hogg.

 Using real and home-made instruments, sound objects, and vocals, KOGG combines composed elements with improvisation and generative approaches.